Caramel Filled Chocolate Cookies

 This delightful combination of chocolate and caramel makes the most dreamy cookies.
 But a few tips will help keep the caramel inside your cookies.

-- Chilling or freezing your caramels will help minimize leakage as the cookies bake.
+- PRO-Tip: Chilling or freezing your caramels will help minimize leakage as the cookies bake.

-- I recommend using a soft type of packaged caramels instead of the usual Kraft caramels, which can get really hard after cooled.
+- I recommend using a soft type of packaged caramels instead of the usual Kraft caramels, which can get really hard after melted and then cooled.

 - To make consistently sized cookies, use a cookie scoop to parcel out the dough.